Skip to navigation Skip to content

 • Accommodation Charges (pre 1 July 2014)

-These daily accommodation payments are not recorded in Customer First.
+These daily accommodation payments are not recorded in Customer First or Process Direct.

-A care recipient and service provider sign an agreement setting out the amount and type of accommodation payment and how it is paid.
+A care recipient and registered provider sign an agreement.
+The agreement sets out the amount and type of accommodation payment and how it is paid.
 Lump sum accommodation payments are not the same as entry contributions paid to retirement villages.
 A lump sum accommodation payment amount is not used to determine home ownership status for social security purposes.
 See Retirement villages for more information.

 Charging interim accommodation costs